 We sat down with acclaimed filmmaker Eugene Jarecki to talk with him about his penetrating look at the profound human rights implications of America’s longest war: the War on Drugs.
-His film, The House I Live In, premieres April 8 at 10 PM on Independent Lens (check local listings).
+His film, The House I Live In, premiered on Independent Lens.

 What impact do you hope this film will have?